dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 > DYNAMIC-II es el que se ha comentado anteriormente.
 Está también el DYNAMIC-III (ACTRN12617001566325) en pacientes de CCR III, y el DYNAMIC-RECTAL (LARC?).

-### ddPCR

-Several other studies have explored the potential of assessing tumor mutations to inform the tracking of MRD via ctDNA.

-Reinert et al. used Signatera, which relies on WES as opposed to PCR-amplicon based methods to characterize the tumor tissue

 ### WES in tissue characterization: Signatera